rayandus/bid-admin-api/README.md

 ## Database & JWT Authentication

-This api will automatically connect to a MongoDB hosted in Azure.
-The connection string is not included for security purposes.
+Database used is MongoDB hosted in Azure.
+However, the database connection string is not included for security purposes.
+Please set up your own MongoDB database (cloud or local) for development purposes.

 To change the database and jwt configuration: